Package Leaflet:information for the patient

 Reconstituted solution

-After reconstitution, a chemical and physical stability of 30 hours up to 25°C has been demonstrated.
+After reconstitution, chemical and physical stability has been demonstrated for 30 hours up to 25°C.

 From a microbiological point of view, the reconstituted solution should be diluted and used immediately.
-If it is not diluted and used immediately, the useful times and conditions for conservation of the reconstituted solution before use will be the responsibility of the user, and normally should not exceed 24 hours at 2°C-8°C, unless the reconstitution was carried out in validated and controlled aseptic conditions.
+If it is not diluted and used immediately, the useful storage times and conditions before use of the reconstituted solution will be the responsibility of the user and normally should not exceed 24 hours at 2°C-8°C, unless the reconstitution has been performed in validated and controlled aseptic conditions.

 Diluted solution

-After dilution, a chemical and physical stability of 30 hours up to 25°C has been demonstrated.
+After dilution, chemical and physical stability has been demonstrated for 30 hours up to 25°C.

 From a microbiological point of view, the diluted solution should be used immediately.
-If it is not used immediately, the useful times and conditions for conservation of the diluted solution before use will be the responsibility of the user, and normally should not exceed 24 hours at 2°C-8°C, unless the dilution was carried out in validated and controlled aseptic conditions.
+If it is not used immediately, the useful storage times and conditions before use of the diluted solution will be the responsibility of the user and normally should not exceed 24 hours at 2°C-8°C, unless the dilution has been performed in validated and controlled aseptic conditions.